Wanderlust

 When you approach the climb, the trail starts a zig-zag pattern up to the steepest point of the climb (and along the West Highland Way).
 The Devil’s Staircase got its name sometime between the 18th and 20th century.
 After a night out in the pub after work, many dam workers had to struggle up the path, and underestimating the trail in harsh conditions, didn’t make it home.
 It is said they were “claimed by the devil”.

-The iconic house often featured in images taken at Glencoe
+The iconic house is often featured in images taken at Glencoe

 My own climb up the Devil’s Staircase wasn’t as treacherous as I’d imagined.
 It was busier on the trail than previous mornings.
 I stopped often for rest breaks or waiting for people in front of me.
 Don’t get me wrong, I was still *heavy breathing*, but I felt like I struggled more on the Conic Hill climb.
 Perhaps because that stretch was earlier along the Way and I was less conditioned, or because it did not have the zig-zag path to soften to blow.